The United States moves to facilitate sanctions against Syria after Trump engages - ExBulletin

 Today's actions represent the first step in delivery of the presidents' vision of a new relationship between Syria and the United States, said Rubio.

-During his stay in Saudi Arabia last week, where he met the acting president of the Syrias Ahmed Al-Sharaa, Trump announced that the sanctions against Syria would quickly be deleted, taking certain officials by surprise and triggering a race through the US government to implement the decision,
+During his stay in Saudi Arabia last week, where he met the acting president of the Syrias, Ahmed Al-Sharaa, Trump announced that the sanctions against Syria would be quickly removed, taking certain officials by surprise and shuffle Through the United States government to implement the decision,

 Rubio said that shortly after, the United States issued derogations from sanctions in Syria, which are currently required by law.
 Meanwhile, the administration is engaged in a complicated technical examination of sanctions, which should take weeks, officials said at the time.